BLCM/bl3mods/Aaron0000/Balands/README.md

 Increased the chance of finding Arms-Race exclusive Legendary gear in the Arms Race chests that are locked behind fights.

-Added the Bekah to Tyreen's Loot Pool, increased the chance of Tyreen dropping from her loot pool to 40%.
+Added the Bekah and Superstreamer to Tyreen's Loot Pool, increased the chance of Tyreen dropping from her loot pool to 50%.

 Added the Earworm to Graveward's Loot Pool, increased the chance of Graveward dropping from its loot pool to 40%.